gleechi/gleechi.github.io/pages/0.9.5/knowledge/debug_files.md

 * One *.log* file with VG log data (the same that also appears on the Console) for the scene that you are running, will be filled while you are running the scene.
 * One *.db* file carrying data filled with [VG_GraspStudio](unity_component_vggraspstudio.0.9.5.html) or [VG_BakingClient](unity_component_vgbakingclient.0.9.5.html).
 * One *.scn* and one *.scn.objrig* file for each scene, including scene configuration data (see section [Debugging Interaction Issues](#debugging-interaction-issues) to learn about these {% include tooltip.html tooltip="VGSceneFiles" text="VG scene files" %}).

+## Naming of the .zip and .db Files

+By default, the .zip and .db files are given the name <applicationId>-<applicationVersion> (which are extracted from your Unity project's build settings).

+You can customize the name by modifying the VG_VirtualGraspDBFile that you can find in the VirtualGrasp/Resource folder.

+{% include image.html file="unity/unity_vg_virtualgraspdbfile.png" alt="VG_VirtualGraspDBFile" caption="Scriptable resource VG_VirtualGraspDBFile allows you to customize the name of your .db file." %}

 ## How To Use The Debug Files